-The University of Colorado considers flexible work to be a viable work option when the job is suited to such an arrangement.
-Flexible work may be appropriate for some jobs but not for others and it in no way changes the terms and conditions of employment with the University of Colorado.
+Remote work allows employees to work at home, on the road or in a satellite location for all or part of their workweek.
+The University of Colorado considers remote work to be a viable, flexible work option when the job is suited to such an arrangement.
+Remote work may be appropriate for some jobs but not for others.
+Remote work is not an entitlement, it is not an organizational benefit, and it in no way changes the terms and conditions of employment with the University of Colorado.